Polymyalgia Rheumatica

 Treatment

-Corticosteroids, such as prednisone, usually are required to effectively treat polymyalgia rheumatica.
+Corticosteroids, such as prednisone, are usually required to effectively treat polymyalgia rheumatica.
 Low doses (such as prednisone, 10 mg to 20 mg per day) are highly effective.

 Doctors may prescribe additional medications to prevent the side effects of prednisone.
 For example, calcium, vitamin D and alendronate (Fosamax) may be prescribed to prevent osteoporosis.